tianocore-docs/edk2-BuildSpecification/13_build_reports/138_module_section.md

                                 DSC DEFAULT = 0x80000040
                                 DEC DEFAULT = 0x80000000
    ```

+4. Additional lines may exist if the PCD is Structure PCD.
+Every field value
+that user specified in DSC/DEC file and build command will print out.
+The field
+value is from DSC/DEC file or build command, not from the final structure byte
+array, and the field order is same as it in DSC/DEC file. when the field value is
+from build command, tool will additional print a *B Flag.

 **********
 **Note:** This sub-section is present when **PCD** is specified in **-Y**